sliutwotwo/AzureLocal-Supportability/TSG/ArcVMs/arc-vm-deletion.md

     - Admin credentials

-    > [!NOTE]
-> When recreating the Arc VM, ensure to uncheck guest management for the Arc VM and do not attach any NICs or disks.
+    ***When recreating the Arc VM, ensure to uncheck guest management for the Arc VM and do not attach any NICs or disks.***

     If you are unsure which resource group, the orphaned VM belonged to - you’ll need to navigate through your resource groups and go to the **Settings** section within each resource group and select the **Deployments** blade.
 Review the list of deployment names to identify whether the VM was part of that specific resource group.